KriperPlay/TeleLoger/README.md

 * Write /check to bot to know are online your victim
 * If victim in online, bot will send you all keys pressed your victim

+P.S Linux: malware work only if run in root

 # How to compile
 * Install python3 and pip
 * Install 'keyboard' and 'telebot' pylib